ibm-cloud-docs/mqcloud/mqoc_admin_mqcliexp.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Administering a queue manager using the runmqsc command line
+# Administering a queue manager using MQ Explorer and the runmqsc command line
-{: #mqoc_admin_mqcli}
+{: #mqoc_admin_mqcliexp}

+### MQ Explorer:
+MQ Explorer is an Eclipse-based tool for administering IBM MQ that you install on a machine of your choice and which connects remotely to one or more queue managers using a client connection.
+There are native installers for Windows and Linux 64-bit environments and it can be run on Mac OS via a Docker container as described in the prerequisites below.

+**Note** The Eclipse plugin for MQ explorer on Mac OS does not, at the time of writing, support TLS connection.
+The administration channel for MQ on Cloud queue managers newer than version 9.2.1 revision 1 will have TLS enabled.
+These should be administered from Linux or Windows.

+### runmqsc
 Part of the "MQ clients" bundle, runqmsc is a command-line interface (CLI) tool that allows you to automate the configuration of MQ queue managers by executing a series of pre-defined steps at the command-line or in a script file.
 It is supported on a range of operating systems including Windows and Linux (but is not currently supported on Mac OS).

-There are many actions you can perform by using runmqsc from an MQ client.
+There are many actions you can perform by using MQ Explorer or runmqsc from an MQ client.
 You can
 * Connect to a queue manager
 * Create a new queue
 * Put a message onto a queue
-* Get a message from a queue
 * Delete a queue

-{:shortdesc}
+In addition to this, on MQ Explorer, you can `browse a queue to view messages` In the runmqsc command line, you can also `get messages from a queue` {:shortdesc}

 ---

 ## Prerequisites
-{: #prereq_mqoc_admin_mqcli}
+{: #prereq_mqoc_admin_mqcliexp}

 * An existing queue manager (for instructions, follow the [creating a queue manager](/docs/services/mqcloud?topic=mqcloud-mqoc_create_qm) guide).
-* You have been granted permissions to access queue managers within your IBM MQ service instance (for instructions, follow the [configuring administrator access for a queue manager](/docs/services/mqcloud?topic=mqcloud-tut_mqoc_configure_admin_qm_access) guide).
+* You have permission to access queue managers within your IBM MQ service instance (for instructions, follow the [configuring administrator access for a queue manager](/docs/services/mqcloud?topic=mqcloud-tut_mqoc_configure_admin_qm_access) guide).
+* Depending on your method of administration, either:
+- An existing installation of IBM MQ Explorer.
+Download and installation instructions for Windows and Linux can be obtained from [here](http://www-01.ibm.com/support/docview.wss?uid=swg24021041) and for Mac OS from [here](https://github.com/ibm-messaging/mq-container/tree/master/incubating/mq-explorer). or
-* An existing installation of IBM MQ Client on your own machine.
+- An existing installation of IBM MQ Client on your own machine.
  * Download the client from [here](http://www-01.ibm.com/support/docview.wss?uid=swg24042176#1).
    * Clicking the **HTTP** link next to the latest available version of the **CD Clients** will take you to **Fix Central**.
 From there you can search for and select the appropriate **Redist** (redistributable) client bundle for your operating system platform.
 This will include the sample applications and runmqsc.
    * Once downloaded, unpack the bundle into a location of your choosing.